GCPA is an organization dedicated to giving families and their children hope when facing disabilities.

 - Speech, physical, occupational, and feeding therapies are available to our children five days a week.

 - On each of those days, our infants and toddlers receive cognitive therapy and social stimulation in our classrooms.

-- A GCPA counselor provides family/caregiver group and individual counseling in the areas of grief, community access, and action plans related to an infant-toddler’s presenting disabilities.
+- Assisting in areas of grief, community access, and action plans related to an infant-toddler’s presenting disabilities.

-- Counselors, teachers, certified nursing assistants, and therapists provide parent education and healthcare support in the areas of feeding and play therapy.
+- Classroom leads, assistants, and certified therapists provide parent education and healthcare support in the areas of feeding and play therapy.